marykdb/maryk/core/documentation/properties/properties.md

 * Minimum size - Property cannot be smaller than this size
 * Maximum size - Property cannot be larger than this size
 * Regular Expression - For string properties the content has to be a match

-## Indexed

-Most properties contain a property to set it on indexed.
-If this value is set to true it will be indexed in the persistent storage.
-Be careful adding indices since this can slow down writing data.
-Also consider a good key design so less indices are needed.